SpaceX rocket blasts off for space station

 By Irene Klotz

-CAPE CANAVERAL, Florida An unmanned, privately owned Falcon 9 rocket and Dragon cargo capsule blasted off from Cape Canaveral on Sunday on a mission to restore a U.S. supply line to the International Space Station after the retirement of the space shuttle.
+CAPE CANAVERAL, Fla.
+Oct.
+7 An unmanned, privately owned Falcon 9 rocket and Dragon cargo capsule blasted off from Cape Canaveral on Sunday on a mission to restore a U.S. supply line to the International Space Station after the retirement of the space shuttle.

-"This was a critical event for NASA and the nation tonight," said NASA Administrator Charles Bolden.
-"Just over a year after the retirement of the space shuttle, we have returned space station cargo-resupply missions to U.S. soil."

-The Falcon booster, flying for the fourth time, streaked through balmy, partly cloudy skies as it headed east over the Atlantic Ocean toward the station's orbit, some 250 miles above Earth.
+The Falcon booster, flying for the fourth time, streaked through balmy, partly cloudy skies as it headed east over the Atlantic Ocean toward the station's orbit, some 250 miles (400 km) above Earth.

-Despite a problem with one engine during the 10-minute climb to orbit, the capsule was delivered exactly where it was intended to go, company president Gwynne Shotwell told reporters.

-The capsule is scheduled to reach the $100-billion space station - a project of 15 nations - on Wednesday.
+If all goes as planned, the capsule will reach the $100 billion space station, a project of 15 nations, on Wednesday.

 The company, also known as SpaceX, made a successful practice run to the station in May, clearing the way for it to begin working off a $1.6 billion, 12-flight contract to deliver cargo for NASA.

-With the retirement of the space shuttles last year, NASA turned to the private sector to develop and fly freight to the station and is looking to do the same for crew transportation.
+With the retirement of the space shuttles last year, NASA turned to the private sector to develop and fly station freight and is looking to do the same for crew transportation.

-"Every time they have a successful mission, that gives the non-believers one more opportunity to get onboard and root for us and help us make this thing happen," Bolden said.
+"We're thrilled that we are again launching to the space station from Florida," NASA deputy administrator Lori Garver said shortly before the launch.

 Unlike the Russian, European and Japanese freighters that service the station, Dragon is designed to return to Earth intact, rather than burn up in the atmosphere, so it can bring back research and equipment from the station.
 That return capability has been missing since the shuttle's retirement.